cowhi/lab_rl/README.md

 ## Running experiments
 Run all commands from the **./lab/** path, not **./lab/lab_rl/**
-- First you can try to see if you can load a simple agent, have it set up the logging structure, have it act in the environment for one epsisode, and display it as a video
+- First you can try to see if you can load a simple agent, have it set up the logging structure, have it act in the environment for one episode, and display it as a video
 ```
 bazel run :launcher -- --play=True --show=True
 ```